 The design industry is yet another area where AI is making huge strides.
-Just recently, an AI tool pulled from a database of dozens of patterns and colors to create 7 million unique packaging designs for Nutella.
+Just recently, an AI tool pulled from a database of dozens of patterns and colours to create 7 million unique packaging designs for Nutella.

 Let’s take a closer look at how artificial intelligence is shaping the future of design.